Teigen Allen: Second return to Sydney FC, 2017–2018.

 Allen joined Sydney FC once again ahead of the 2017–18 season.

 Melbourne Victory, 2018–2020

 Teigen Allen signed with Melbourne Victory for the 2018–19 W-League season.
 Melbourne Victory is pleased to announce it has signed Teigen Allen for the 2018/19 Westfield W-League season.

 Capped 39 times for the Matildas, Allen brings a wealth of both international and W-League experience to Victory.

 The signing of the talented full-back completes Jeff Hopkins' squad for the upcoming season.

 "Teigen has worked really hard to earn a spot at Victory, her work ethic has been outstanding," Hopkins said.

 "She is really experienced for her age and you can never have too much quality at your disposal.

 Return to Melbourne City, 2020–2021

 In November 2020, Allen returned to Melbourne City.

-Return to Western Sydney Wanderers, 2021–
+Return to Western Sydney Wanderers, 2021–2022

 In August 2021, Allen returned to Western Sydney Wanderers for the 2021–22 W-League season.

+Newcastle Jets, 2022–2023

+In September 2022, Allen joined Newcastle Jets for the 2022–23 A-League Women season.

+In March 2023, Allen announced her retirement.